knative/docs/docs/serving/services/http-protocol.md

 # HTTPS redirection

 Operators can force HTTPS redirection for all Services.
-See the `http-protocol` mentioned in the [Turn on AutoTLS](../using-auto-tls.md) page for more details.
+See the `http-protocol` mentioned in the [Enabling automatic TLS certificate provisioning](../encryption/enabling-automatic-tls-certificate-provisioning.md) page for more details.

 ## Overriding the default HTTP behavior